LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^

 **Description**
-   The private key.
-This must be 2048 bits.
+   The private key used for the web UI and Moonlight client pairing.
+For best compatibility, this should be an RSA-2048 private key.

+   ..
+Warning:: Not all Moonlight clients support ECDSA keys or RSA key lengths other than 2048 bits.

 **Default**
    ``credentials/cakey.pem``